m-cochran/Randomerr/arcade.md

 Randomerr is a space for creative exploration.
 We share ideas, thoughts, and everything in between.

+---
+layout: default
+title: Games
+permalink: /games/
+---

+# Games

+Randomerr is a space for creative exploration.
+We share ideas, thoughts, and everything in between.

 <div style="display: flex; align-items: flex-start; height: 100vh; overflow: hidden;">
   <!-- Sidebar for game list -->
   <div style="width: 30%; padding-right: 20px; box-sizing: border-box; overflow-y: auto; height: 100%;">